alagyn/Hermes/docs/grammar-files.md

 Directives are special statements that define extra data for the generated c++ code.
 All directives start with a `%` immediately followed by the directive name.
 Available directives:

-`%return`: This directive is required for every grammer, and can only be defined once.
+`%return`: This directive is required for every grammar, and can only be defined once.
 It declares the c++ datatype that is returned by the rule code blocks.
 ```
 %return int
 # Or something else